premkrishnaa/Network-Security-Lab3/README.md

-Assumptions: The file directory structure is always present, size of the file being sent/received is atmost 2000 bytes
+Assumptions: The file directory structure is already present, size of the file being sent/received is atmost 2000 bytes

 userkeys.py, fileserverkeys.py and as_tgs_enc_keys.py have been used to generate the keys that are assumed to be pre-existing